 My name is Amy and I live in Northeastern Massachusetts with my family which includes our Australian shepherd and French bulldog.

-Today, Cultivate Cleaner has evolved into a hobby-business of jewelry-making, where I source vintage, upcycled, and other materials.
-Upcycling fits in with lessoning chemical exposure.
-Making things solves my need to be creative.
-I also make magnets, ornaments, and coasters.
+Cultivate Cleaner has evolved from something to do during the pandemic into a hobby-business of jewelry-making, where I source vintage, upcycled, and other materials.
+I also make magnets, ornaments, and coasters, and the occasional surprise.
+Upcycling fits in with lessoning chemical exposure and educating others about the risks that chemicals pose, something I learned more about when undergoing cancer treatment.
+Making things solves my lifelong need to be creative and make pretty things.

 I am a management consultant working in the government, non-profit, and health and human services space.
 I graduated from Mount Holyoke College and have a Master's Degree in Public Administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University.
 I have a certificate in Nutrition and Healthy Living from Cornell University and a certificate in DEI.